gabe-sky/puppet-set_noop/README.md

-# `set_noop`
+# set_noop

-This cross-platform module consists of a task to manipulate the "noop" setting in an agent's puppet.conf, and a fact to report on the current "noop" setting in an agent's puppet.conf.
+This cross-platform module consists of a task to manipulate the "noop" setting in an agent's puppet.conf.

 ## Task